section

 Learning posture atlas Four route postures gathered around a central focus, with flows that make study, stabilization, build, and play legible. focus study stabilize build play

-study = model stabilize = baseline build = craft play = probe
+study = learner model stabilize = maintainer baseline build = maker craft play = explorer probe

 Postures over labels The atlas gets easier to navigate when the diagram tells you what kind of attention you want to practice before you choose the route.